andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 ### Sideload app into Microsoft Teams

-Creating an Microsoft Teams App requires a zip file (called an App package) containing a manifest that describes the App along with related resources.
-This part of the exercise will configure Visual Studio to create the App package.
+Side loading a Microsoft Teams Connector requires a zip file containing a manifest that describes the Connector along with related resources.

 1. From the connector setup page, click on the `Download Manifest` button which will download the manifest.json file to your machine.